addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 });
 ```

-The new workflow will look like:
+The behaviour and usage of the new workflow will be explained, grouped by its functionalities:
+<b>Routing to a concrete View-page</b>, <b>Management of mobile page templates</b> and <b>DOM management and $.mobile.changePage</b>.
+For an overview and understanding the chronological order, have a look on the diagram below.
+In the following, the steps 1-11 are attached to the text and refer to the new workflow diagram of the mobile application.

 ![](../img/chapter10-2-1.png)

 <i>Workflow of Backbone and jQueryMobile</i>

-####Routing to a concrete View-page
+####Routing to a concrete View-page, inherited by BasicView

-Whenever the hash URL was changed, e.g. by clicking the link, the configuration prevented jQM to trigger its events.
+Whenever the hash URL has changed, e.g. by clicking the link, the configuration prevented jQM to trigger its events.
 Instead, the Backbone Router listens to the hash changes and decides which view to request.

 However, experience has shown that, it is a good practice for mobile pages, to create prototypes(superclasses) for various situations like the usage of the jQuery Validation Plugin or popups with jQM.
 Then it becomes much easier to exchange device specific view logics, at runtime, and adopt general strategies- This would also help to add syntax and to support multi chaining of prototype inheritance with JavaScript and Backbone.
 By creating a “BasicView” of superclass, we enable all inherited-view-pages to share a common way to handle jQM the common usage of a template engine and specific view handling.

+TODO
+TODO
+TODO
+As explained before, JQuery Mobile supports the concept of Multipages, where you can organize your entire markup into a single HTML page body.
+To follow the DRY(Don’t repeat yourself) concept, it is advised to register the basic anatomy of jQM pages, popups and dialogs
+as well as the concrete View implementations in a separate HTML template file.
+In the build progress of Grunt/Yeoman, the semantic templates will be compiled by Handlebar.js and the AMDs template files are combined into a single file.
+By merging all page definitions into a single-file-app, it becomes offline capable, which is important for mobile app.

-#### Management of templates
+#### Management of mobile page templates

 A concrete View-page, you can override properties for static values and functions to return dynamic values of the super class "BasicView".
 These values will be later on processed by the BasicView to construct the HTML of a jQuery Mobile page with the help of Handlebars.